Components Basics

 Please note: both files should be in the same folder.

-Inside your php file create a class derived from Viewi\BaseComponent
+Inside your php file create a class derived from Viewi\Components\BaseComponent

 For example, let's create Counter component.